-The one missing will be of the form $a/d_n$, because we know that the rank of $\GG_n$ is $d_n-1$ thanks to proposition \ref{rksing}.
-Summing up, they will be, respectively at the origin and infinity:
+The one missing will be of the form $a/d_n$, because we know that the rank of $\cG_n$ is $d_n-1$ thanks to Proposition \ref{rksing}.
+Summing up, a list of the exponents (of some representative of them in $\kk$ in fact) is, respectively at the origin and infinity,

-Now we ought to see which possible values of $a$ and $b$ can really happen.
-We will perform it by using the work done at \cite[\S~4]{CaKoszul}.
+Now we ought to see which possible values of $a$ and $b$ can really occur.
+We will see that we can take $a$ and $b$ to be both of them $d_n$ by using the work done at \cite[\S4]{CaKoszul}.

-\textit{Proof of theorem \ref{teorema2}, part two.} Keeping the notation of the discussion above, Let us prove now that we can take $a$ and $b$ to be both of them $d_n$, so that the exponents at the origin and infinity of $\GG_n$ are

-From \cite[Theorem 1.2]{CaKoszul} we know that the exponents at the origin of $\HH^0\lambda_{n,+}\OO_{Z_n}$ can only be those of the form $j/w_i\!\mod\Z$, and each of them which is not integer occurs with the same multiplicity (without counting coincidences among some $j/w_i$ for different values of $j$ and $i$).
+From [\textit{op. cit.}, Thm.
+1.2] we know that the exponents at the origin of $\cH^0\lambda_{n,+}\cO_{Z_n}$ can only be those of the form $j/w_i\!\mod\ZZ$, and each of them which is not integer occurs with the same multiplicity (without counting coincidences among some $j/w_i$ for different values of $j$ and $i$).

 Let us show that the multiplicity at the origin of one is $n$ at least.
 Indeed, assume that some $w_i$ is strictly bigger than 1 and that the fixed multiplicity for each noninteger expression $j/w_i$ is some $m>1$.
 Then there will exist a $\eta_0=j_0/w_{i_0}$ for some admissible choice of $i_0\in\{0,\ldots,n\}$ and $j_0\in\{1,\ldots,w_{i_0}\}$ such that there will be $m$ different admissible pairs $(i_1,j_1),\ldots,(i_m,j_m)$ with $\eta_0=j_k/w_{i_k}+b/d_n$ for each $k=1,\ldots,m$.
 But then this implies that all those $j_k/w_{i_k}$ are the same number, so we must be able to find an exponent $\eta_1=j_1/w_{i_1}$ with multiplicity $m^2$.
 Therefore, we can find $m^2$ more admissible pairs of the form $(i'_1,j'_1),\ldots,(i'_{m^2},j'_{m^2})$ such that $\eta_1=j'_k/w_{i'_k}+b/d_n$ for each $k=1,\ldots,m^2$.
 As a consequence, all of the $j'_k/w_{i'_k}$ coincide and so there must be an exponent $\eta_2=j'_1/w_{i'_1}$ of multiplicity $m^3$.